Tour To Review

 If you don’t have much time to explore and want to cover the attractions quickly, this one is for you.

 • Day 1: When you have only 24 hours, there’s no alternative but ticking the most important places off the list.
-Devote your first day to wandering around the Old Town (Staré Město), witnessing the chimes of the Astronomical Clock at every hour, and crossing the famous Charles Bridge.
+Devote your first day to wandering around the Old Town (Staré Město), witnessing the animated show of the Astronomical Clock at every hour, and crossing the famous Charles Bridge.

-• Day 2: On your final day on the tour, visit the bridge across the Vltava River, where you will be able to visit the huge Prague Castle complex as well as the Lesser Town area (Malá Strana).
+• Day 2: On your final day on the tour, visit the bridge across the Vltava River, where you can start your journey towards the Prague Castle complex, one of the largest ancient castle complexes in the world, as well as the Lesser Town area (Malá Strana).

 However, a two-day journey could be very tiring since you will be travelling from one destination to another without stopping.
-You should reserve a comfortable hotel in which you can rest in a cosy bed.
 Also, stay hydrated throughout the hustle of the trip.

 The Sweet Spot: Why 3 to 4 Days is Perfect

-Whenever you ask the experts about how many days in Prague you should book, the most common and valid answer is 3 to 4 days because with time your itinerary breathes.
+Whenever you ask experts how many days in Prague you should book, the most common and valid answer is 3 to 4 days, as it allows more time for sightseeing and leisure.

 • Days 1 and 2: Follow the 2-day plan mentioned above.

-• Day 3: You can spend your whole morning in Josefov (Jewish Quarter) if you want to understand the rich history of this place.
-Moreover, you can head to the top of Petrin Tower to have a view of the colourful rooftops around you.
-And don’t forget to enjoy the world-famous cafes of Prague during your leisure time.
+• Day 3: You can spend the morning exploring Josefov (the Jewish Quarter) and its historical sites.
+Moreover, you can head to the top of Petřín Tower, which sits at the top of Petřín Hill, to have a view of the colourful rooftops around you.
+You can reach either by climbing on foot or taking the Petřín funicular railway.
+And don’t forget to enjoy the thriving café scene in Prague during your leisure time.

 • Day 4: On day 4, you can take your time and enjoy colourful, less commercialised districts such as Vinohrady or Holešovice, where you can interact with residents through trendy bistros and farmers’ markets.